grafana/k6-docs/docs/sources/v0.47.x/using-k6-browser/recommended-practices/hybrid-approach-to-performance.md

 ## Browser and failure injection test

-A browser test can also be run with a failure injection test via the [xk6-disruptor](https://github.com/grafana/xk6-disruptor) extension.
+You can also run a browser test together with a failure injection test by using the [xk6-disruptor](https://github.com/grafana/xk6-disruptor) extension.
 This approach lets you find issues in your front end if any services it depends on are suddenly injected with failures, such as delays or server errors.

-The code below shows an example of introducing faults to a Kubernetes service.
-While this happens, the `browser` scenario is also executed, which checks the frontend application for unexpected errors that might not have been handled properly.
+The following code shows an example of how to introduce faults to a Kubernetes service.
+At the same time, the `browser` scenario runs to ensure the frontend application is free of any unexpected errors that may not have been handled properly.

-To find out more information about injecting faults to your service, check out our [get started guide with xk6-disruptor](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/xk6-disruptor/get-started/).
+To find out more information about injecting faults to your service, check out the [Get started with xk6-disruptor guide](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/xk6-disruptor/get-started/).

 {{< code >}}